Abu Dhabi’s state fund just opened for business, right in San Francisco

 SoftBank has been making waves in Silicon Valley since announcing its Vision Fund earlier this year.

-Now, one of SoftBank’s besties — the sovereign wealth fund of the United Arab Emirates, called the Mubadala Investment Company — is also making a splashy debut onto the scene, announcing today that it’s opening a San Francisco office, pouring $400 million into early-stage startups, and committing between $50 million and $70 million to a “fund of funds” that will invest in various venture firms.
+Now, one of SoftBank’s besties — the sovereign wealth fund of the United Arab Emirates, called the Mubadala Investment Company — is also making a splashy debut onto the scene, announcing today that it’s opening a San Francisco office, pouring $400 million into early-stage startups and committing between $50 million and $70 million to a “fund of funds” that will invest in various venture firms.

 Middle Eastern investors have been funding Silicon Valley startups for years, just as have Chinese and Japanese investors (and many others).
 But this new formalized approach is new, and the timing is no accident.